orbitjs/orbit/README.md

 The following events are associated with an action (`find` in this case):

+* `willFind` - triggered before an action is performed.
+Any promises returned by event listeners will be settled in series before proceeding.

-* `willFind` - triggered prior to calling the default `_find` handler.
+* `assistFind` - triggered prior to calling the default `_find` handler.
-Listeners can each optionally respond with an additional handler, which must be a function that returns a promise.
-Handlers will be called successively, prior to `_find`, until one resolves successfully.
+Listeners can optionally return a promise.
+If any promise resolves successfully, its resolved value will be used as the return value of `find`, and no further listeners will called.

-* `rescueFind` -  if no handlers queued by `willFind` are successfully resolved, nor is the default `_find` method itself, then `rescueFind` will be triggered to allow listeners to respond with handlers that might be able to resolve the action.
-Again, these handlers will be called successively, until one resolves or the whole queue fails.
+* `rescueFind` -  if `assistFind` and the default `_find` method fail to resolve, then `rescueFind` will be triggered.
+Again, listeners can optionally return a promise.
+If any promise resolves successfully, its resolved value will be used as the return value of `find`, and no further listeners will called.

-* `didFind` - triggered upon the successful resolution of the action by any handler.
+* `didFind` - Triggered upon the successful resolution of the action by any handler.
+Any promises returned by event listeners will be settled in series before proceeding.

-* `didNotFind` - triggered when an action can't be resolved by any handler.
+* `didNotFind` - Triggered when an action can't be resolved by any handler.
+Any promises returned by event listeners will be settled in series before proceeding.

 Note that the arguments for actions can be customized for your application.
 Orbit will simply pass them through regardless of their number and type.
 You